siderolabs/talos/docs/talosctl/talosctl_events.md

 ### Options

 ```
+      --duration duration   show events for the past duration interval (one second resolution, default is to show no history)
   -h, --help                help for events
+      --since string        show events after the specified event ID (default is to show no history)
+      --tail int32          show specified number of past events (use -1 to show full history, default is to show no history)
 ```

 ### Options inherited from parent commands